So, you want to teach nature and sustainability to English language learners?

 - a naturalist, outdoor educator, conservation scientist or environmental activist engaged in some form of nature or wildlife awareness or sustainability education or outreach, and you want to reach out more to international audiences, English learners or both.

-- Or perhaps you’re a language trainer or school teacher who wants to bring more hands-on learning of nature and sustainability into your ESL/EFL lessons (or more English into your biology, geography, gardening, physical education, environmental science, or art lessons), as well as expand your repertoire to include outdoor learning of nature, wildlife and sustainability.
+- a language trainer or school teacher who wants to bring more hands-on learning of nature and sustainability into your ESL/EFL lessons, as well as expand your repertoire to include experiential outdoor nature, wildlife and sustainability education.

-- Or perhaps you’re a parent homeschooling your kids during a pandemic who would love to do some fun, practical, multi-purpose outdoor adventure learning as a family.
+- a parent, perhaps managing a homeschool, who would love to coordinate more fun, practical, multi-purpose outdoor adventure learning as a family.

 Wherever you’re coming from, you’ll find that some aspects of English in Nature will look and sound very familiar to you and some parts that may be totally new.